-My maker story is a fairly simple one, and one that starts with family.
-As I mentioned, I grew up with a mother who has a borderline obsession with serving beverages in the correct glassware, and there is no doubt that I have, in some ways, inherited her love of drinking vessels of all kinds.
+My maker story is a fairly simple one and one that starts with family.
+I grew up with a mother who has a borderline obsession with serving beverages in the correct glassware, and there is no doubt that I have, in some ways, inherited her love of drinking vessels of all kinds.

 Fast-forward from 2011 — I know operate my business out of my home and a small workshop I share with my husband Josh.
 He is an amazingly talented craftsman who specializes in Medieval armor, weapons and other artifacts, so be sure to check out Davis Reproductions‘ page, too.